dobachi/ansible-bigdata/README.rst

  $ ansible-playbook playbooks/conf/ansible/ansible_client.yml -k -s -i hosts.sample -e "ansible_environment=default ansible_modify_cfg=True"

-If you use EC2 and need a private key to use SSH, you should specify "ansible_private_key_file" paramter.
+If you use EC2 and need a private key for SSH, you should specify "ansible_private_key_file" paramter.
 You should execute command with the parameter instead of the above command::